denten-books/plain-text/1-chapter.md

 device-like property of computed text especially, when compared to print, holds severe consequences for the practices of reading, writing, and interpretation.

-Where in the 1930s one could view Moreno book--bomb as a fanciful---technophobic even---view of literary technology, a century later his concern appears pressing and prescient.
+When in the 1930s one could view Moreno book--bombs as a fanciful---technophobic even---view of literary technology, a century later his concern appears pressing and prescient.
 The unintended consequences of disembodied and automated agency, from artificially intelligent personal